 First, it’s important to note that you are the only one who can determine whether caffeine is right for you!
-I’m not here to say that caffeine is or isn't right for you.
+This caffeine 101 is meant to educate and empower you and NOT to say that caffeine is or isn't right for you.
 If you suspect that your caffeine intake needs adjusting, I recommend that you take a focused look at how the timing, amount, and source impact your day.
 To track your observations and make informed adjustments, take note of the following:

 - Amount and type of caffeine and time it was consumed.

 - Proximity of consumption to a meal: was it consumed before, during, or after eating?

 - How your body feels during, just after, and two hours after consumption: relaxed, euphoric, jittery, shaky, focused, distracted, etc.

 Make adjustments to your caffeine intake, playing with the amount, timing, and type, until you settle on a routine that speaks to the ideal caffeine relationship.

 Ideal timing: My general rule is to consume caffeine only in the morning hours, or the first half of your day if you work an alternative schedule.
 If you feel that you may be especially sensitive to caffeine, I recommend consuming it only with or after a meal.
 After noon (or after your midday meal), try to avoid all caffeine.

 Ideal amount: Again, as a general rule, most people should try to stay under 200 milligrams of caffeine a day.
 Definitely try not to exceed 300 milligrams.
 Three hundred milligrams of caffeine is equivalent to approximately 16 ounces (a medium or “grande”) of hot dark roast drip coffee, one serving of store-bought cold-brew coffee, or four shots of espresso.

 - Store-bought cold-brew coffee: 270 mg / 4 oz concentrate

 - Boiled or percolated coffee: 200 mg / 8 oz